EMBL-EBI-GCA/bp_project/scripts/file_sanity/README.md

 /path/to/file/fileA.bb	CHIP_MACS2_BROAD_BB	OK
 ```

-Where the 3rd column will be OK if number of peaks per chr in the comparison among the different files (fileX.bed.gz;fileX.xls.gz;fileX.bb) for a specific sample-experiment combination is the same.
+Where the 3rd column will be OK if number of features per chr in the comparison among the different files (fileX.bed.gz;fileX.xls.gz;fileX.bb) for a specific sample-experiment combination is the same.
-3rd column will say EMPTY if no peaks at all were identified for a specifig sample-experiment combination
+3rd column will say EMPTY if no features at all were identified for a specifig sample-experiment combination
+In the case of DNASE_HOTSPOT_BB
+- DNASE_HOTSPOT_BED

-This script will also generate a file named report_chros.bed.txt, containing a report of the frequency of files having peaks in each chromosome for each particular file type.
+This script will also generate a file named report_chros.bed.txt, containing a report of the frequency of files having features in each chromosome for each particular file type.
 For example, one example of a report_chros.bed.txt showing a possible issue that should be checked would be:
 ```
 #type	chr	number